 Applying for SSD benefits is a confusing and tedious process.
 People who are not familiar with the SSA’s requirements for the application may find that they are denied benefits because of a lack of adequate evidence.
 Many people feel alone and scared while they are trying to apply for the benefits that they need to pay for housing and groceries.

-An experienced SSD attorney is able to provide guidance through the application process.
+An experienced disability lawyers in miami is able to provide guidance through the application process.
 People who hire an attorney feel that they have the support that they need to make it through this difficult time.
 Attorneys are able to provide advice and help clients gather medical evidence to increase the chances that an application will be approved.

 To discuss SSD and SSI claims or appeals, please call (215) 464-7200 or contact our attorneys using the form below.